Skip to article frontmatterSkip to article content

 Earth Engine provides built-in terrain functions.
 These functions use the elevation image to calculate slope, aspect, and hillshade.

-Slope is measured in degrees from 0 to 90, where 0 is flat and larger values indicate steeper terrain.
+Slope is measured in degrees from 0 to 90.

 Hillshade is a visual layer that simulates terrain illumination, which makes landforms easier to interpret.
 In Earth Engine, the default hillshade uses light from the west, with an azimuth of 270° and an elevation angle of 45° above the horizon.
 It is used for visual interpretation, not as a physical measure of sunlight.